AnonymousGitAcc/DocSmell/README.md

 ## Survey
 We conducted a survey of 21 software developers to validate these documentation smells.
-The survey questionnaire can be found at the 'Survey' folder.
+The survey questionnaire and responses can be found in the 'Survey' folder.

 ## Benchmark Dataset
 We created a benchmark dataset of 1000 documentations with these 5 types of smells.
-The benchmark dataset can be found at the 'Benchmark Dataset' folder.
+The benchmark dataset can be found in the 'Benchmark Dataset' folder.

 ## Automatic Detection of Documentation Smells
 We employed rule-based, shallow, and deep machine learning techniques to automatically detect documentation smells.

 ## Codes
-Codes of our rule-based, shallow, and deep learning classifiers are available at three different subfolders under 'Codes' folder.
-The codes are organised in a sequential manner.
+Codes of our rule-based, shallow, and deep learning classifiers are available at three different subfolders under the 'Codes' folder.
+The codes are organized in a sequential manner.
 All file&folder names are self-explanatory.
-We have run the the deep learning classifiers (i.e., Bi-LSTM, BERT) on Google Colab.
+We have run the deep learning classifiers (i.e., Bi-LSTM, BERT) on Google Colab.
 You can run the corresponding python notebooks on Google Colab by uploading them on your google drive with the benchmark dataset.